U-M Specialty Drug Program ‘Frequently Asked Questions’

 What is a specialty drug?

 A specialty drug is a prescription drug that is either a self-administered (non-diabetes) injectable medication; a medication that requires special handling, special administration, or monitoring; or, is a high-cost oral medication.
-The U-M Prescription Drug Plan Specialty Drug List is published on the Benefits Office website at benefits.umich.edu/forms/specialtydrugs.pdf.
+Click here to view the U-M Prescription Drug Plan Specialty Drug List.
 This list is subject to change.

 Which drugs are included in this specialty drug program?